soobinrho/soobinrho/README.md

 #### Nsustain [[GitHub](https://github.com/Nsustain)]

-🌳 Connecting people who need our help with people who can help, Nsustain is a forum website where volunteer open-source developers can come help farmers and scientists around the world.
+🌳 Nsustain is a website where volunteer open-source developers can help farmers and scientists around the world, connecting people who need our help with those who can help.

 <p align="center">
   <b>